 Walking around my father’s old neighborhood was like taking a trip back in time, except the immigrants I saw were from the Caribbean instead of Eastern Europe, black instead of white, and spoke with a different accent.
 But they were living much the same lives – students pouring over homework in the library, kids playing in front yards, parents going off to low-paying service jobs or to businesses they started themselves.
 Clearly, America meant the same to them as it meant to my family.
 And I could clearly see that these children were the future of America.

 Immigrants are America’s not-so-secret strength.
 Some immigrants come here to save their lives like child refugees from Honduras or gays fleeing persecution or oppressed women seeking education and careers.
-Immigrants often experience hardship – sometime death-defying hardship – to come here.
+Immigrants often experience hardship – sometimes death-defying hardship – to come here.

 Throughout America’s history, most immigrants have been economic immigrants.
 They may come here for greater freedom or safety, but opportunity is generally the greatest motivation.